jmuganga54/The-Modern-Javascript/03 JavaScript Basics Variables and Flow Control/README.md

 [Useful string methods](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Useful_string_methods)

 ### [Number]()
-In this video you are going to learn about numbers in javascript and this is going to be our second data type.
+In this section  you are going to learn about numbers in javascript and this is going to be our second data type.

 > Data type refers to the different types of data you can work with in a given language.We already learned about the string type.